omathestudio/pizza-sales-report/README.md

 ### The tutorial

-By the end of the tutorial, you should be able to: extract, transform and load data using SQL queries.
-You should also be able to analyse and visualise data using Tableau.
+By the end of the tutorial, you should be able to:
+- Extract, transform and load data using SQL queries.
+- Analyse and visualise data using Tableau.

 ### Screenshot